nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 ### 🟠 Exception Propagation in launch {}
 - The exception thrown in a coroutine that is not caught imperatively in a try-catch does propagate the exception upward to the scope.
 If the coroutine's parent scope or the coroutine itself has a CoroutineExceptionHandler, it will catch the exception declaratively only in CoroutineExceptionHandler.
 - Uncatched exceptions always propagate upward till the parent scope, if the coroutine itself does not have a CoroutineExceptionHandler.
-And this Uncatched exceptions is oly caught by declaratively only in CoroutineExceptionHandler.
+And this uncaught exceptions is only caught by declaratively only in CoroutineExceptionHandler.

 ### 🟠 Declarative Exception Handling with CoroutineExceptionHandler